Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 **plymeta:StripRoleWeapons()** - Strips all weapons from the player whose `Category` property matches the global `WEAPON_CATEGORY_ROLE` value.\
 *Realm:* Client and Server\
 *Added in:* 1.0.5

+### *Player Static*
+Methods available having to do with players but without needing a specific Player object

+**player.AreTeamsLiving()** - Returns whether the there are members of the various teams left alive.\
+*Realm:* Client and Server\
+*Added in:* 1.2.7

+*Returns:*
+- *traitor_alive* - Whether there are members of the traitor team left alive
+- *innocent_alive* - Whether there are members of the innocent team left alive
+- *indep_alive* - Whether there are members of the independent team left alive
+- *monster_alive* - Whether there are members of the monster team left alive
+- *jester_alive* - Whether there are members of the jester team left alive

+**player.GetLivingRole(role)** - Returns a single player that is alive and belongs to the given role (or `nil` if none exist).
+Useful when trying to get the player belonging to a role that can only occur once in a round.\
+*Realm:* Client and Server\
+*Added in:* 1.2.7\
+*Parameters:*
+- *role* - The desired role ID of the alive player to be found

+**player.IsRoleLiving(role)** - Returns whether a player belonging to the given role exists and is alive.\
+*Realm:* Client and Server\
+*Added in:* 1.2.7\
+*Parameters:*
+- *role* - The role ID in question

 ### *Table*
 Methods created to help with the manipulation of tables